Harry Allard

 Harry Allard (January 27, 1928 – February 1, 2017) was an American writer of children's books.
 Many of his books have received awards; a few have also been banned and challenged in the United States.

 Allard was born in Evanston, Illinois on January 27, 1928.
 He received a bachelor's degree from Northwestern University in 1949, a master's degree in French from Middlebury College, and a doctorate in French literature from Yale in 1952.

-Selected Texts
+Selected texts

-Miss Nelson is Missing series
+Miss Nelson series

-The Miss Nelson is Missing series tells the story of the misbehaving kids in Room 207 and reminds readers to show appreciation for the people they value.
+The Miss Nelson series tells the story of the misbehaving elementary school kids in the homeroom of the titular Miss Nelson and reminds readers to show appreciation for the people they value.
 The series includes the books Miss Nelson is Missing, Miss Nelson is Back, and Miss Nelson Has a Field Day.